The Green Homes Grant voucher scheme provided grants to homeowners and landlords to make energy efficient improvements to homes.

 All work must be satisfactorily completed and the voucher redeemed by the expiry date.

 We recognise that occasionally circumstances may arise that are fully beyond your control.
 In such a situation please contact the scheme administrator as soon as possible to assess if a short extension could be considered (subject to exceptional circumstances).

 You should include your relevant voucher reference(s) when contacting the scheme administrator.
 You may be asked to provide additional information to support your request.

 Getting the work done

-Once your voucher has been issued, the installer can begin the work.
+Once your voucher has been issued, you can begin the work.

 Your installer may ask you for a deposit.
-This should not be larger than the amount they would normally charge.
 It cannot be larger than your expected contribution to the cost of measures under the quote they have provided you.

-If you’re applying under the low-income scheme, your installer can only ask you for a deposit when the total cost of the work exceeds the £10,000 grant.
+If you have applied under the low-income scheme, your installer can only ask you for a deposit when the total cost of the work exceeds the £10,000 grant.
 In this case, only the excess amount will be eligible for a deposit.

 After the work is done

 Once the work is completed, your installer must give you: